 In this section, I would like to review a couple of popular misconceptions that relate to the SPF standard.

 Misconception 1 – using SPF will protect our organization from every scenario in which hostile element abuses our organizational identity.
 The meaning is – a hostile element that executes spoofing or Phishing attacks and uses a sender E-mail address that includes our domain name.

 This conception is partially correct because of two reasons:

 - We cannot be sure if the mail infrastructure of the “other side” support SPF, and if he implements an SPF sender verification test.

-- Even in a scenario in which the mail infrastructure of the “other side” support SPF, in case that the SPF verification test marked as “Fail”, we cannot be sure that the spoofed E-mail will blocked.
-In many scenarios, the spoofed E-mail message will not be blocked even if the SPF value marked as “Fail” because of the tendency to avoid from a possible event of false positives.
+- Even in a scenario in which the mail infrastructure of the “other side” support SPF, in case that the SPF verification test marked as “Fail”, we cannot be sure that the spoofed E-mail will be blocked.
+In many scenarios, the spoofed E-mail message will not be blocked even if the SPF value marked as “Fail” because of the tendency to avoid a possible event of false positives.

 Misconception 2 – SPF mechanism was built for identifying an event of incoming mail, in which the sender Spoof his identity, and as a response, react to this event and block the specific E-mail message.